 Nutrition Education Goals.
-IDEA has established the following goals for nutrition education:
+IDEA Cincinnati has established the following goals for nutrition education:

-- 1) Students will receive nutrition education that fosters the adoption and maintenance of healthyeating behaviors. - 2) Nutrition education will be a system-wide priority and will be integrated into other areas of thecurriculum, as appropriate. - Staff responsible for nutrition education will be adequately prepared and will participate inprofessional development activities to effectively deliver the program as planned. - 4) The food service staff, teachers, and other school personnel will coordinate the promotion of nutrition messages in the cafeteria, the classroom, and other appropriate settings. - 5) Educational nutrition information will be shared with families and the general public to positively influence the health of students and community members.
+- 1) Students will receive nutrition education that fosters the adoption and maintenance of healthy eating behaviors. - 2) Nutrition education will be a system-wide priority and will be integrated into other areas of the curriculum, as appropriate. - 3) Staff responsible for nutrition education will be adequately prepared and will participate in professional development activities to effectively deliver the program as planned. - 4) The food service staff, teachers, and other school personnel will coordinate the promotion of nutrition messages in the cafeteria, the classroom, and other appropriate settings.

+5) Educational nutrition information will be shared with families and the general public to positively influence the health of students and community members.

 Nutrition Education and Promotion.
-IDEA aims to teach, encourage, and support healthy eating.
-Schools should provide nutrition education and engage in nutrition promotion that:
+IDEA Cincinnati aims to teach, encourage, and support healthy eating.
+School should provide nutrition education and engage in nutrition promotion that:

-- Offers each grade level a nutrition program at least once a semester which promotes and protectstheir health which includes but is not limited to special promotions (NSLW, NSBW), campus based taste testing, farm visits, and school gardens; - Promotes fruits, vegetables, whole grain products, low-fat and fat-free dairy, low sodium products, healthy food preparation methods, and health-enhancing nutrition practices;
+- Offers each grade level a nutrition program at least once a semester which promotes and protects their health - Includes but is not limited to contests, promotions, taste testing, farm visits, and school gardens; - Promotes fruits, vegetables, whole grain products, low-fat and fat-free dairy, low sodium products, healthy food preparation methods, and health-enhancing nutrition practices; - Emphasizes caloric balance between food intake and energy expenditure (moderate to vigorous physical activity/exercise); - Connects school meal programs with nutrition-related community services.